History of the Albanian Americans in Metro Detroit

 The organization Global Detroit stated that the largest group of ethnic Albanians not in Europe is in Metro Detroit.
 As of 2014, 4,800 ethnic Albanians live in Macomb County, making up the fourth-largest ethnic group in that county, and the highest concentration of Albanians in Metro Detroit.
 There are also several thousand in Wayne County, with most living outside Detroit city limits; Hamtramck and St. Clair Shores are plentiful in Albanian American and Kosovar-Albanian American communities.
-There are at least ethnically 30,200 Albanian people in Michigan, consistuting 0.3% of Michigan's population.
+There are at least ethnically 30,200 Albanian people in Michigan, constituting 0.3% of Michigan's population.

 Sterling Heights, Troy, Livonia, St. Clair Shores, Westland, Farmington Hills, Wixom, Fraser, Rochester Hills, Warren, and Dearborn all have ethnic Albanian populations toward or over 400, and are mostly over one percent of said city's populations.
 Sterling Heights has 3,500 and Troy 1,000.

 History

 In 1912 Albanians began arriving in the area.
 They had no peak migration period.
 At the time there were groups in east Detroit, northwest Detroit, and Grosse Pointe.

 The early settlers originated from southern Albania, but they were recorded as being from Greece, Turkey, or from the country in which they boarded their boats to the United States.
 Many had initially lived in New York and New England but moved to Detroit by the 1910s.

 Frances Trix, the author of The Sufi Journey of Baba Rexheb, wrote that Detroit's Albanian community was more conservative than that of New York City, and that the "cohesiveness that crossed religious lines and that manifested itself in gatherings and in unusual generosity to Albanian cultural activities" was a factor special to Albanians in Detroit.

 As of 1951 Metro Detroit had about 3,000 Albanians.

 A wave of mass immigration came in 1992 with the breakup of Yugoslavia and it continued in the 1990s.
 Some Catholic ethnic Albanians from Montenegro entered the United States from Mexico and settled in Detroit.